The University of Michigan eTextbook Initiative (Fall 2011 - Today)

 As part of the Initiative's goal to better understand textbook costs and Michigan student's textbook purchasing behavior, the Oversight Team of the Initiative conducted a student survey in Winter 2012.

-The textbook cost analysis and the summary results of the survey are available here.
+- The textbook cost analysis and the summary results of the survey (May 2012)

 Engineering Student Survey: Phase I (Fall 2011)